Czech Republic–Indonesia relations: History

 Czech Prime Minister Petr Fiala meeting with Indonesian President Prabowo Subianto.

 Although the official diplomatic relations between Czechoslovakia and Indonesia was commenced on 2 February 1950, the historic relations established earlier when the Czechoslovak government opened honorary consulates in Batavia (now Jakarta), Dutch East Indies back in 1924.
 In 1948 Republic of Indonesia established "Indonesian Information Service" in Prague.
 Czechoslovakia recognized the sovereignty of Indonesia on February 2, 1950, followed by opening a general consulate on March 7, 1950, and upgraded its status to the embassy level in 1957.

 Following the 1965 coup in Indonesia, a group of Indonesian communists lived in exile in Prague.

 On 14 December 2022, Czech Prime Minister Petr Fiala held a bilateral meeting with Indonesian President Joko Widodo in Brussels.
 A number of topics were covered by the two leaders, including Indo-Pacific cooperation, strategic industrial collaboration, defense cooperation, and economic cooperation.
-As a follow-up, Fiala made a state visit to Indonesia on April 2023.
+As a follow-up, Fiala made a state visit to Indonesia in April 2023.
 Jokowi extended an invitation to the Czech Republic to invest in the Nusantara Capital, particularly in the area of mass transit that is more ecologically friendly.